autonity/docs.autonity.org/content/docs/node-operators/_index.md

 All nodes on the Autonity network exchange blocks and transactions with other nodes, keeping track of the current state of the blockchain.
 Running a node offers the possibility of having a dedicated RPC endpoint for querying and for accepting transactions.
 DApps running on the network may take advantage of dedicated nodes for any "backend" or off-chain operations.

-This guide describes the steps to install, configure and run an instance of the Autonity Go Client (AGC) on an Autonity testnet, and describes how to use the [`aut` CLI tool](/account-holders/setup-autcli/) to connect to the node and performing some basic operations.
+This guide describes the steps to install, configure and run an instance of the Autonity Go Client (AGC) on an Autonity testnet, and describes how to use the [`aut` CLI tool](/account-holders/setup-autcli/) to connect to the node and perform some basic operations.

 It is assumed that you the reader has setup the `aut` CLI tool, has an [account](/account-holders/create-acct/) with [fund](/account-holders/fund-acct/) and is able to submit transactions to the network.
 See the [Account Holder Guide](/account-holders/) for details.